-In Dealing with grumpy editors, Dan Kaufman writes:
+In Dealing with grumpy editors, Dan Kaufman writes about the exclusive press release:

 I don’t understand why PRs give editors exclusives – because for the most part it does the PR and their client more harm than good.